 Allow the soil to dry out partially between waterings.
 Feel the top two inches of soil and as it begins to feel dry to touch give this plant a drink.

 Plant Specific Care

-Your plant will do well in medium-level humidity.
-It should be fine with the humidity level in most homes however if you live somewhere particularly dry you may want to consider adding some form of humidity to your plant care like a pebble tray filled with water, or you could try misting your plant once every few days.
-Things like heating systems can cause the air to dry out unnaturally so make sure you keep your Peperomia away from these.
+She should be fine with the humidity level in most homes however if you live somewhere particularly dry you may want to consider adding some form of humidity by having a pebble tray filled with water.
+Things like heating systems can cause the air to dry out unnaturally so make sure you keep your her away from these.

 A well-draining soil is great for her so a regular house plant potting mix with added perlite should work well.